AtomicVLA: Unlocking the Potential of Atomic Skill Learning in Robots¶

 Overall Architecture¶

-AtomicVLA constructs an end-to-end framework on top of π₀ that unifies thinking and acting modalities.
-Given multi-camera observations \(O_t^{1:n}\) and a language instruction \(\ell\), the model first adaptively predicts whether to enter a thinking or acting mode:
+AtomicVLA is an end-to-end framework based on \(\pi_0\) that unifies thinking and acting modalities.
+Given multi-camera observations \(O_t^{1:n}\) and a language instruction \(\ell\), the model adaptively predicts whether to enter thinking or acting mode:

-- Acting Mode: Activated during normal execution; conditions on the latest skill abstraction \(\sigma\) and proprioceptive state \(s_t\) to generate an action chunk \(A_t\) via SG-MoE.
+- Acting Mode: Activated during execution.
+Based on the latest skill abstraction \(\sigma\) and proprioceptive state \(s_t\), it generates action chunks \(A_t\) via SG-MoE.

 Key Designs¶